shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 water cooler and share that you are stuck on your project.
 Things that happened organically in the office, now need to be shared in a more official setting.

-Proponents of on-site, office development, always take this argument to point out that remote work reduces collaboration.
+Proponents of on-site, office development, always take this argument and point out that remote work reduces collaboration.
 However, in practice, this is far away from the truth.
 Look at any major open source software that is developed totally asynchronously with great success.

 I strongly believe that this is one of the great benefits of working remote.
-Verbal only communication is hard to scale without proper documentation.
+Verbal only communication is hard to scale.
 A remote setting pushes teams to become more asynchronous, and less dependant on the physical presence of each other.
 This in general is a very positive thing.

 When you write things down, you are more precise and you reduce the possibility of misunderstandings.
 On top of that, we can always find historical reasons for